Senecio: Planting and Care

 • Depending on the species, it forms a silvery or blue bush

-• It thrives in full sun, tolerates drought and sea spray well
+• It loves the sun, tolerates drought and sea spray well

-• Somewhat tender, it makes an excellent coastal, Atlantic or Mediterranean garden plant
+• Relatively frost-sensitive, it is an excellent plant for coastal, Atlantic, or Mediterranean gardens

-• Undemanding, it grows in full sun in very free-draining soil
+• Undemanding, it thrives in full sun in very well-draining soil

 Difficulty

-The Senecio belongs to a highly diverse genus comprising perennial plants, succulents, and shrubs.
-From the Dusty Miller (Cineraria maritima) with its finely cut, velvety grey leaf, once commonly used to adorn cemeteries… to the striking Senecio mandraliscae, notable for its claw-shaped blue leaves, and including the Senecio serpens ‘Blue Chalk’ with its long succulent stems or the astonishing Senecio rowleyanus, whose spherical leaves cascade elegantly—Senecio is cherished for its evergreen and decorative foliage.
+The Senecio belongs to a highly diverse genus that includes perennial plants, succulents, and shrubs.
+From the Dusty Miller (Cineraria maritima) with its finely cut, velvety grey leaf, once commonly used for cemetery plantings… to the remarkable Senecio mandraliscae, notable for its blue, claw-shaped leaves, and including the Senecio serpens ‘Blue Chalk’ with its long succulent stems or the astonishing Senecio rowleyanus, whose spherical leaves cascade elegantly, the Senecio is cherished for its evergreen and decorative leaf.
 As a bonus, it is crowned with summer flowering in yellow, pink, or cream heads.
 Its habit can be upright or spreading, offering a wide range of uses.
-Low-maintenance, it tolerates drought and sea spray, thriving even in challenging garden spots.
-Somewhat tender, it is best planted outdoors in Mediterranean or Atlantic coastal regions.
-In areas where temperatures frequently drop below -8°C, it prefers container cultivation.
+Low-maintenance, it tolerates drought and sea spray, thriving even in the garden’s harshest spots.
+Relatively frost-sensitive, it is best planted outdoors in Mediterranean or Atlantic coastal regions.
+It prefers pot cultivation in areas where temperatures frequently drop below -8°C.

-Discover Senecio to add colour to your garden or balcony and create stunning contrasts in texture and hue!
+Discover the Senecio to add colour to your garden or balcony and create stunning contrasts of textures and colours!

 senecio, dusty miller, planting growing care